stitetsati/mybank/README.md

     b. ```Deposit(tokenId, duration)```

     - Allows an NFT holder to set up a term deposit of a specified duration
-    - If the deposit causes an upgrade of tier, it should trigger reward accumulation for deposits that are eligible. (i.e. for a tier A to tier B upgrade, rewards contributed by the 4th and 5th level referrals should start accumulating.)
+    - If the deposit causes an upgrade of tier, it should trigger reward accumulation for deposits that are eligible. (i.e. for a Bronze to Silver upgrade, rewards contributed by the 4th and 5th level referrals should start accumulating.)

     c. ```Claim(tokenId, rewardIds[])```
     - Allows an NFT holder to claim the referral rewards accumulated up to the current timestamp